atharvabhide/DevFinder-Selenium-Tester-App/README.md

 ## Introduction

-This is a testing project for the DevFinder project.
+This is a Streamlit Application to test the DevFinder project.
 It uses Selenium to test the functionality of the DevFinder website.

 ## Installation